tbleckert/inizio-legacy/README.md

 # Welcome to Inizio #

+*No longer maintained and shouldn't be used.
+Keeping it for the fun of it 🌝*

 Inizio is a wordpress theme starting point.
 It was originally built by [eddiemachado](https://github.com/eddiemachado/bones).
 He did a great job with Bones, but I wanted it more stripped out, I wanted just the bones, no flesh.